-The non-refundable application fee must accompany the application materials.
-The screening fee should be paid on or before the day of screening.
+The non-refundable application fee must accompany the application materials (unless otherwise specified).
+The non-refundable screening fee is due on the day of the screening.

 SHS observes the entrance requirements of the State of New Hampshire and the Hampton Public School District, SAU 21, regarding each child's age (RSA 192:1), inoculations (RSA 200:38) and physicals (RSA 200:32).
-Race, gender, national origin, sexual orientation, or socioeconomic background will not be considered in determining eligibility for admission to SHS.